skspade/skspade.github.io/data/blog/2020-02-24--generating-blog-posts-from-markdown-part-1/index.md

 ---
 title: Generating Blog Posts from Markdown Part 1
 createdDate: "2020-02-24"
-updatedDate: "2020-02-24"
+updatedDate: "2020-06-08"
-image: welcoming.png
+image: person-holding-piece-of-biscuit-with-milk-in-glass-3252138.jpeg
 path: "/blog/generating-blog-posts-pt-1"
-draft: true
+draft: false
 tags: "tutorial,plop"
 description: "We will be utilizing a nice CLI utility called plop that will help keep our Markdown metadata consistent."
 ---

+## 🚧 Caution: Unfinished Post 👷‍

 ## WTH is plop?

-Lets let the developers explain!

 > “a small tool that gives you a simple way to generate code or any other type of flat text files in a consistent way”

-It's a handy highly customizable CLI tool that allows you to generate code based on functions and questions you configure.
+It's a handy highly customizable CLI tools that allows you to generate code based on functions and questions you configure.
-You can set up a CLI questionnaire that when you fill it out and it will generate code based on the functions you write.
+You can set up a CLI questionnaire that when you fill it out, and it will generate code based on the functions you write.

 [Check it](https://github.com/plopjs/plop) out for yourself